High-Flyers/hf-md-website/README.md

 Images which display at the top of the post and in its short form comes from header.
 Header needs to provide a path to this image and to author image (see the example).

+Image size should not be greater than 1MB.
+In case of larger files, resizing to the width of 1200-1500px is recommended.

 ## Creating new site

 Beside creating blog posts, administrator may want to create